darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ---

 **Note:**
-some actions may have no effect.
+Some actions may have no effect.
 For example, all sliders include a _button_ element, regardless of whether such a button is actually present alongside a given slider.

 ---